 About our research

 Miscarriage affects 1 in 6 pregnancies and causes untold emotional and physical pain to couples across the world.
-We are conducting a broad Programme of work to better understand the causes of miscarriage and testing new treatments to prevent miscarriage, underpinned by the National Tommy’s Centre for Miscarriage Research, led by Coomarasamy and spanning across UoB, University of Warwick and Imperial College London.
+We are conducting a broad programme of work to better understand the causes of miscarriage and testing new treatments to prevent miscarriage, underpinned by the National Tommy’s Centre for Miscarriage Research, led by Professor Arri Coomarasamy and spanning across UoB, University of Warwick and Imperial College London.
+Recently, we have called on the UK government to invest in early pregnancy units and recurrent miscarriage clinics to end the current care and treatment postcode lottery.

 Through a series of large multi-centre trials, Coomarasamy & team have achieved major breakthroughs, resulting in 3 NEJM publications in 2019 alone, and 5 NEJM papers in the last 3 years.
 This includes the PRISM trial, the largest ever miscarriage trial recruiting >4100 patients from 48 UK hospitals, which found that progesterone treatment increases live birth rate in women with early pregnancy bleeding and a history of previous miscarriages, with huge implications for practice.